-Dr Matthew D Walker received his BA in Philosophy from Amherst College and his PhD in Philosophy from Yale University.
-Prior to joining Yale-NUS, Dr Walker was an American Council of Learned Societies New Faculty Fellow in Philosophy at Rutgers University, New Brunswick, a post-doctoral fellow in the Ethics of Virtue at the University of Miami, and a participant in ‘Traditions into Dialogue: Confucianism and Contemporary Virtue Ethics,’ a National Endowment for the Humanities Summer Seminar.
-He was also a Visiting Fellow at the Bodleian Libraries, University of Oxford, Michaelmas term 2014.
+Associate Professor Matthew D Walker received his BA in Philosophy from Amherst College and his PhD in Philosophy from Yale University.
+Prior to joining Yale-NUS, Assoc Prof Walker was an American Council of Learned Societies New Faculty Fellow in Philosophy at Rutgers University, New Brunswick, a post-doctoral fellow in the Ethics of Virtue at the University of Miami, and a participant in ‘Traditions into Dialogue: Confucianism and Contemporary Virtue Ethics’, a National Endowment for the Humanities Summer Seminar.
+He was also a Visiting Fellow at the Bodleian Libraries, University of Oxford.
+Assoc Prof Walker currently serves on the American Philosophical Association Committee on International Cooperation, and is a member of the Mellon Philosophy as a Way of Life Network.

-Aristotle on the Uses of Contemplation (Cambridge University Press, forthcoming).
+Aristotle on the Uses of Contemplation (Cambridge University Press, May 2018 [hardcover]; January 2020 [paperback]).

 “How Narrow is Aristotle’s Contemplative Ideal?”
 Philosophy and Phenomenological Research 94 (2017): 558-583.